 For example, if one of the “John Smith” false positives indicated that he had been in the agriculture industry since 1978, when he was working at the United States Department of Agriculture, it is unlikely that this would be the same John Smith who is 28 years old and is a British national.

-3. You will need research skills
+3. Right research skills

 Conducting research can be a quick and easy way of verifying the false positives.
 It does require skills in conducting online research, however, and you may need to factor in language capabilities.